The existence of a transverse universal knot: Braids in as parts of the preimage of some branching set

-Now, we can have those half-arc-twists as the lift of half-arc-twists along arcs $\alpha_i$ (see Corollary \ref{cor:lifting-conditions}), but with something extra.
-Let $\tau^3$ be the cubic twist $\tau^3_{\alpha_i}$ around $\alpha$.
-We have shown that $\tau^3$ lifts.
-Moreover, it lifts to a single half-arc-twist around $\widetilde{\alpha_i}$ followed with a cubic half-arc-twist around $\overline{\alpha_i}$ ($i \neq 0, m$) plus some other twists not involving $Q$.
+Now, we can have those half-twists as the lift of half-twists along arcs $\alpha_i$ (see Corollary \ref{cor:lifting-conditions}).
+We have shown that $\tau^3_{\alpha_i}$ (the half-twist around $\alpha_i$) lifts.
+Moreover, it lifts to a single half-twist around $\widetilde{\alpha_i}$ followed with a cubic half-twist around $\overline{\alpha_i}$ ($i \neq 0, m$) plus some other twists not involving $Q$.

-By just twisting around $\alpha_i$, it seems impossible to create any braid word on the upper disk.
+By just twisting around $\alpha_i$, it seems impossible to create all possible braid words on the covering disk.
 So, we need to get rid of that extra cubic twist.
 To accomplish that, we will make use of another set of arcs.